Granada Andalucia, Spain Travel Guide

 High elevations in the Sierra Nevada receive snow, creating opportunities for cold-weather sports.

 Granada does not experience monsoons or hurricanes.
-Extreme summer temperatures happen regularly in July and August.
+Extreme summer temperatures happen regularly during July and August.

-Travelers during these months need ample hydration and avoid direct sun exposure in the middle of the day hours.
+Travelers in these months need ample hydration and steer clear of direct sun exposure in the middle of the day hours.

 March-May, Sept-Oct